 Lee began to experiment with filmmaking using the Fidelicolor cameras and film stock.
 It soon consumed all her creative energy.
 In her notebooks she drew storyboards for a semi-fictional film of her life, tentatively titled Exits Exist.
 She filmed whenever she could.
 When Edgar was away Lee stayed with Tiva in the Millers’ Kensington home, shooting scenes featuring the two of them.
 They even took a trip to the bohemian enclave in Chamonix, France, where Lee attempted to recreate her first memories of the harsh Scottish winter of 1904.
 The full confessional nature of the film remained a secret until Tiva came across one of the notebooks that Lee had left behind inadvertently.
 Fearing her affair with Lee would become public knowledge Tiva took the first train to Sawston.
 She set fire to the couple’s house, hoping to destroy the footage stored in Lee’s studio.
 Lee was asleep in the house at the time and died in the fire.

 Tiva confessed to arson and manslaughter and was sentenced to life imprisonment, although her motive for the crime remained her secret.
 Baker Thorn refused to process the exposed film Lee had left at his laboratory, fearing what it might reveal.
 But he could not bring himself to destroy it either.
 Upon his death it was donated to the British Film Institute, which has finally raised the money to recreate the obsolete Fedelicolour chemistry and bring the footage to light.
 All that remains of Lee Cluderay’s remarkable life is a few minutes of film, some production photographs and a handful of collages.

-Lee Cluderay is the invention of David Campany & Polly Braden.
+Lee Cluderay is an invention.
 The project was first shown as part of Alias, curated by Adam Broomberg & Oliver Chanarin for Photomonth Kracow, 2011.